Canning Tomatoes in Water Bath Canner | Safe & Easy Method

 How do I know if I canned correctly?

-After you have boiled the tomatoes and removed the hot jars from the canner, let them sit a few hours.
-During this time you’ll often here a ping or popping sound, that’s the lids adhering to the jar as they cool.
 After a few hours of cooling, lightly tap the lid with your finger.
 The flat lid will feel firm and won’t spring back or pop up and down when touched.
-Think of it like a safety seal on other jars from the store.
+Think of it like a safety seal on jars from the store.
 It won’t move when sealed and it’ll pop up and down if it didn’t seal properly.

 You can reprocess (boil) jars that didn’t seal the first time.
 Be sure to check the top lip of the jar for any chips in the glass and wipe the top well to clean it.
 Chips and chunks of food will prevent the jar from sealing.
-Process with a new clean flat lid the second time.
-It will still need to boil the full amount of time the second time around.

 5 from 2 votes

-Full guide on how to safely can tomatoes at home with step by step pictures, printable instructions, and more!
+Full guide on how to safely can tomatoes at home with step-by-step pictures, printable instructions, and more!

 Prep: 40 minutes